divyanshh19/Ring-racer/README.md

-# Ring-racer
+# Ringring racer
-sonic rumper is game developed by using javascript with library kaplay.
+Ring racer is game developed by using javascript with library kaplay.